Logo

 Registering a virtual office address with Unicount

 There are three options for subscribing to the Unicount virtual office rental service.
-The first option is setting up a new limited company through Unicount self-service available in English, Estonian, French, Spanish, German, Turkish and Russian.
+The first option is setting up a new limited company through Unicount self-service, available in English, Estonian, French, Spanish, German, Turkish, and Russian.

-The second option is for those of you who already have an Estonian company, but want to switch to Unicount’s virtual office rental service or need a new contact person.
+The second option is for those of you who already have an Estonian company but want to switch to Unicount’s virtual office rental service or need a new contact person.
 There are separate signup forms available for subscribing to the annual virtual office or contact person service.
 It’s even simpler than registering a new company.
-After subscribing, you’ll need to update your company’s registered address and/or contact person in the Estonian Business Register.
-We put together a complete guide here in the Unicount FAQ: How do I change my registered office address and contact person?
+After subscribing, you must update your company’s registered address and/or contact person in the Estonian Business Register.
+We compiled a complete guide, “How do I change my registered office address and contact person?“.

 The reason is that the current Business Register API only supports single natural person founder formations.
 However, you’ll still need a registered office address or a contact person in Estonia, which you can get through Unicount’s virtual office signup.
-Just tick the box “My company has no registry code yet” so that our team will know to assist you with the company registration in the e-Business Register should you need it.
+Just tick the box “My company has no registry code yet” so that our team can assist you with the company registration in the e-Business Register should you need it.

 Activating your subscription